What Is Per Stirpes?

 If Jennifer had put “Per Stirpes” in her Will, instead of Per Capita, then Gaby’s share of the inheritance would go to her children, Phoenix and Sky.
 And her siblings still each get one-third of Jennifer’s estate.

 Which is Better: Per Stirpes vs Per Capita?

 It’s obvious that the dynamics of every family are different.
 So there is no right answer to that question.
 The testator would have to make that choice based on their personal situation.

-Distributing a loved one’s assets is never easy, but making sure your Will has very clear terms—and that those terms reflect your true intentions—can make the process much less difficult for your beneficiaries and heirs.
+Distributing a loved one’s assets is never easy.
+Especially when making sure your Will has very clear terms—and that those terms reflect your true intentions.
+This can make the process much less difficult for your beneficiaries and heirs.

 Marketing & Technology Director at RWC, LLC, Attorneys & Counselors at Law

 Ukraine born and Israel / Miami, FL raised.
 University of Miami graduate in the Marketing field.

 Mom to a girl, a boy, and a Siberian Husky.